 Let's marvel at the Linkin Park frontman's amazing vocal talent six years on from his tragic passing.

-The world lost a huge talent when Chester Bennington tragically lost his life to suicide on 20 July 2017, aged just 41.
+Chester Bennington tragically lost his life to suicide on 20 July 2017, aged just 41 years old.

 If there's ever an isolated vocal of the late rocker that garners the most attention, it's his stunning performance on Numb.